 Finding a place to start doesn’t have to be hard.
 Spend a day paying close attention to the problems you encounter.
 What annoys you?
 What inconveniences you?

 Still not sure exactly where to start?
 That’s why I’m here.
-I can teach you whole process step-by-step on my online class, so you can see exactly how to make a lot of money and help a lot of people.
+I can teach you whole process step-by-step on my FREE online class, so you can see exactly how to make a lot of money and help a lot of people.
+It’s called,

-Join me October 18-25, 2017 where I’ll be giving the 8 specific steps that practically anyone can use to get rich.
+Join me March 14th-21st where I’ll be giving the 8 specific steps that practically anyone can use to get rich.

 All you have to do to register is click here or select a date and time below that works best for you.